 Wills and trusts

 This page may help you if you care for someone who has a mental illness.
-You might have thought about how your money and things you own (your assets) can pass to them when you die.
-This page looks at how you can plan this by writing a will and setting up a trust.
+You might have thought about how your money and your assets can be left to them when you die.
+This page looks at how you can plan and manage this by writing a will and setting up a trust.
 On this page, we call the person you want to leave your money and assets to ‘your relative’.
+But we realise you may not be related to them.

 - Planning ahead can help make sure your relative gets the most out of their inheritance.